ctrevinoi1/slidebot/DEPLOY_TO_RENDER.md

 2. Click "New +" → "Blueprint"
 3. Connect your GitHub repo (`ctrevinoi1/slidebot`)
 4. Render will detect `render.yaml` and create the backend service
-5. Add your Azure credentials when prompted:
+5. Add your environment variables when prompted:
    - `AZURE_OPENAI_ENDPOINT`: Your Azure endpoint
    - `AZURE_OPENAI_API_KEY`: Your API key
    - `AZURE_OPENAI_DEPLOYMENT`: Your deployment name
+   - `APP_PASSWORD`: Your chosen password for app access
 6. Click "Apply" and wait for deployment (~5 minutes)

 ## Step 3: Deploy Frontend to Render